This homemade preserved applesauce recipe is simple to make and delicious! Make up a batch of this old-fashioned treat to enjoy the entire year.

 Instructions

-- Turn off heat and allow to rest 5 minutes.
-Carefully remove jars and place on a towel lined surface.
-Allow to cool for 24 hours.
+- Turn off heat and remove lid of canner.
+Allow to rest 5 minutes before removing jars onto a towel lined surface.

 Leave a Reply